MaxArt2501/css-security-talk/readme.md

 3. `npm run serve`

 Or `npm run build` to just build it, then serve `/public` with your HTTP server of choice.

+## Demo

+A little CSS exfiltration demo:
+1. `node exfil.js`
+2. open [exfil.html](./exfil.html) in your browser of choice (you can also use a HTTP server to serve it)
+3. enjoy the horror!

 ## Tests